ConservationInternational/trends.earth/README.md

 ### Development version

-If you are interested in using the very latest version of the plugin, or in contributing to the development of it, you will want to install the development version.
+If you are interested in using the development version of the plugin, with the very latest (but not as well tested) features, or in contributing to the development of it, you will want to install the development version.
 There are two ways to install the development version:

 * Using a packaged version (zipfile)